AdriSciTech/real-estate-crm-devops/readme.md

 5. **Filter properties**: Use the filter form to search by status or type
 6. **Search properties**: Use the search box to find properties by address

-### Database Schema

-The application uses four main database tables:

-- **Properties**: Stores property listings with address, price, type, and status
-- **Clients**: Manages buyer and seller information
-- **Tasks**: Tracks tasks and reminders with due dates
-- **Collaborators**: Manages team members who can be assigned to properties

-## Development Workflow

-### Git Commit Guidelines

-Follow these conventions for commit messages:
-- `feat(scope): description` - New features
-- `fix(scope): description` - Bug fixes
-- `docs(scope): description` - Documentation updates
-- `style(scope): description` - Code style changes
-- `refactor(scope): description` - Code refactoring
-- `test(scope): description` - Test additions/changes

-Example: `feat(property): add property search functionality`

-### Adding New Features

-1. Create a new branch: `git checkout -b feature/feature-name`
-2. Make your changes
-3. Test thoroughly
-4. Commit with descriptive messages
-5. Push to repository

-## Scaling and DevOps Considerations

-### Potential Scaling Improvements

-1. **Database**: Migrate from SQLite to PostgreSQL for production
-2. **Caching**: Implement Redis for session and data caching
-3. **Static Files**: Use CDN for serving static assets
-4. **Media Storage**: Integrate cloud storage (S3) for property images
-5. **Search**: Implement Elasticsearch for advanced property search
-6. **API**: Add Django REST Framework for mobile app support

-### DevOps Practices

-1. **Containerization**: Use Docker for consistent deployments
-2. **CI/CD Pipeline**: Implement with GitHub Actions or GitLab CI
-3. **Monitoring**: Add application monitoring (Sentry, New Relic)
-4. **Load Balancing**: Use Nginx as reverse proxy
-5. **Environment Management**: Separate settings for dev/staging/production
-6. **Automated Testing**: Implement unit and integration tests
-7. **Database Backups**: Automated daily backups
-8. **Security**: Implement SSL, security headers, and regular updates

-## Troubleshooting

-### Common Issues

-1. **"No module named 'crm'" error**
-   - Ensure 'crm' is added to INSTALLED_APPS in settings.py

-2. **Template not found errors**
-   - Check that templates are in the correct directory: `crm/templates/crm/`

-3. **Database errors**
-   - Run `python manage.py makemigrations` and `python manage.py migrate`

-4. **Static files not loading**
-   - Ensure DEBUG=True in settings.py for development

 ## Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch: `git checkout -b feature/feature-name`
 3. Make your changes
-4. Write/update tests
+4. Run tests: `pytest`
+5. Commit with descriptive messages
+6. Push to repository
-5. Submit a pull request
+7. Submit a pull request

 ## License

-This project is created for educational purposes as part of a Software Development Life Cycle course.
+This project is created for educational purposes as part of a Software Development DevOps course at IE University.

-## Support

-For questions or issues, please create an issue in the project repository.